bfanselow/DataScience/ML_PROJECTS/SHAM/README.md

 ## Support Vector Machine

  An SVM model is a representation of the examples as points in space, mapped so that the examples of the separate categories are divided by a clear gap that is as wide as possible.
 New examples are then mapped into that same space and predicted to belong to a category based on the side of the gap on which they fall.

+We can learn what this distribution is from messages that were identified as spam and messages that were identified as not being spam (sometimes called ham).

+The objective of the learning ability is to reduce the number of false positives.
+As annoying as it is to receive a spam message, it is worse to not receive an important message because a word was used that triggered the filter.